freemansoft/docker-scripts/README.md

 | `docker stats`              | show memory and other usage  |
 | `docker volume ls`          | list persistent volumes      |
 | `docker volume rm <volume>` | remove the persistent volume |

+## open command line prompt on the VM hosting docker
+Windows and Mac Docker desktop runs in a VM.
+The named volumes are inside that VM.
+You can look at the named volumes in the MobyLinux VM that hosts the docker containers with teh following steps.
+* `docker container run --rm -it -v /:/host alpine`
+* `chroot /host`
+* `ls /var/lib/docker/volumes/`

+From [docker tips blog](https://nickjanetakis.com/blog/docker-tip-70-gain-access-to-the-mobylinux-vm-on-windows-or-macos).
+Works for Windows and Mac.